kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 3. On every Updater reconcile, before deciding whether the VPA is eligible for actuation, the Updater evaluates the gate.
 If the gate is active, the VPA is treated as if `updateMode` were `Off` for that reconcile: no pods are evicted (`Recreate` / `InPlaceOrRecreate`) and no in-place resize is attempted (`InPlace` / `InPlaceOrRecreate`).
 4. The Admission Controller evaluates the same gate whenever a pod matching the VPA's target is created.
 While the gate is active it does not patch the pod's resources — the pod is admitted with its original spec, exactly as under `updateMode: Off`.
 This applies to every mode, not just `Initial`: without it, pods created during the window (scale-ups, node replacements, crash restarts) would receive un-stabilised recommendations at admission time.
 5. The Updater sets the `InitialDelayActive` status condition to `True` while the gate is active and `False` once it has elapsed.
 It emits the `vpa_initial_delay_active` gauge accordingly.
-6. On the first reconcile after `CreationTimestamp + initialDelaySeconds`, the gate opens and the configured `updateMode` takes effect on subsequent reconciles and pod creations.
+6. After the window elapses (i.e. `now >= CreationTimestamp + InitialDelaySeconds`), the gate opens and the configured `updateMode` takes effect on subsequent reconciles and pod creations.

 ### API Changes